OetkerDigital/bee-code-challenge-backend/README.md

 - We would like you to use Symfony.
 - Extra frameworks with lots of "magic" like API Platform must be avoided.
 We want to see your own code ;)
 - The endpoint returns a JSON response.
-- You can use any tool you need to run your implementation (Docker for instance).
+- You should use Docker to run your implementation.
 - Swagger (OpenAPI) documentation is needed.

 ### Delivery